robusta-dev/robusta/docs/configuration/sinks/slack.rst

 Some large systems that are being monitored by Robusta could generate considerable amounts of notifications that are quite similar to each other (for example, concern one type of a problem occurring over some part of the cluster).
-For such cases, there is a mechanism that will reduce the amount of clutter in Slack channels by grouping notifications based on their properties and possibly summarizing the numbers of their occurrences.
+For such cases, Robusta provides a mechanism that will reduce the amount of clutter in Slack channels by grouping notifications based on their properties and possibly summarizing the numbers of their occurrences.